ozzann/my-vagrant/README.md

 ### GitHub repositories

-   There are three GitHub repos taking part in the whole process.
+   There are three GitHub repos taking part in the pipeline.

    First and foremost is [C# Ping server app](https://github.com/ozzann/basic-ping-server).
 It contains C# source code and some tests which should be run at Jenkins, and a Docker file.
    The good test for the app is just call a curl command to check a response from a server.
 So, the tests are bash scripts which run a Docker container and then curl the server.

    Puppet manifests have a separate [repository](https://github.com/ozzann/my-puppet).
-A configuration of production VM is described in a puppet module called **production**.
+A configuration of the production VM is described in a puppet module called **production**.
 Also the puppet repo contains main manifest with description of all nodes.
 In our case there are just one node for production and one node is default:

     	node default {
         }